 State |

-• Distribute the written policy to all employees. • Present annual, interactive sexual harassment training to all employees. • The policy and program must meet minimum standards provided under models to be established by the New York State Department of Labor and the New York State Human Rights Division. |
+All employers in the state of New York | • Possess a written sexual harassment policy. • Distribute the written policy to all employees. • Present annual, interactive sexual harassment training to all employees. • The policy and program must meet minimum standards provided under models to be established by the New York State Department of Labor and the New York State Human Rights Division. |

 April 1, 2019 |